sairash00/Jarvis-Python/readme.md

 ## Jarvis Virtual Assistant - Command Guide

 Welcome to your personal virtual assistant, Jarvis!
 Below are the commands and how to use them.
-You can also download and use it yourself from the Jarvis.ext file in dist folder.
+You can also download and use it yourself from the Jarvis.exe file in dist folder.

 ### 1. Wake Jarvis
 **Command:** "Jarvis"